jabney/swiftSet/README.md

 `return freq < 3` `=>` `[1, 4]`

-When performing a `complement` only items with frequencies of one are returned.
+When performing a `complement` only items with a frequency of one are returned.

 `return freq === 1` `=>` `[1]`

-The `equals` operation returns true if the `min` frequency and the `max' frequency are both three.
-Equivalent sets have the same items, hence the same frequencies after the merge. `equals` doesn't use an evaluator, rather it analyzes the merged histogram to determine `min` and `max` values.
+The `equals` operation returns true if the `min` frequency and the `max` frequency are both three.
+Equivalent sets have the same items, hence the same frequencies after the merge. `equals` doesn't use an evaluator, rather it analyzes the merged histogram to determine `min` and `max` frequencies of the items.

 ```javascript
 var